 Directly inspired by the Tuscan cities of Italy, this fashion developed in Clisson then spread to the region of Nantes and the Vendée.

 This is part of the oldest building on the farm, which dates from approximately 1740.
 Originally, the residence of the farmer, it overlooks the courtyard, while the cellar opens onto the countryside.
 This configuration remains the same with the cellar becoming the gîte maintaining the charm of its origins, with a sunken terrace surrounded by stone walls.

 The cottage is backed by the oldest construction of the farm.The original function as a cellar / workshop was a great inspiration for the decoration of the cottage.
 We favored the use of wood and metal for furniture, in an “industrial” style.

 To the north of the farmyard is main barn, now transformed into a garage, saddle room and stable.
 The 3 m high wooden lintel gives a clue to the position of the original entrance.

-The private part consists of a small open hangar overlooking a courtyard.
+The private area is well separated from the rural lodgings to guarantee the privacy of our holiday makers.
+It is accessed by a door, leading to a covered terrace overlooking a courtyard.
 At the back of the courtyard, our house was formerly a forge.
 The lounge is voluminous with high ceilings and one can easily imagine the position of the bellows.
 Above the kitchen, the space was previously used as a bedroom for farm boys.